bernardolorenzini/bernardolorenzini/README.md

 🛩️ About Me 🛩️

-Hello, I'm Bernardo Lorenzini, a highly motivated Software Quality Assurance (SQA) professional with a passion for ensuring the utmost safety and reliability in avionics software.
+Hello, I'm Bernardo Lorenzini, a highly motivated Software Quality Assurance (SQA) devoted for Software Development, professional with a passion for ensuring the utmost safety and reliability in software and in avionics.
 With 1 year of experience in the avionics industry but a life time with aviation passion.
 I take pride in contributing to the development of cutting-edge software systems that power the aerospace world.

 ✈️ Experience and Expertise ✈️